Chiaroscuro lighting technique is the undeniable king when it comes to crafting memorable images, let's break down how you can use it.

 There are lots of ways you can add depth to your shot -- you can place objects in the foreground and background, use a shallow depth of field, or employ the parallax effect.
-But one technique you should know and use every time you shoot involves lighting -- particularly creating depth by using contrast.
+But chiaroscuro is one method you should know and use every time your shoot involves lighting.

 This video by Jordy Vandeput explains the details of this lighting technique (it's more of a tenet really): how it works, how to light it, and how artists such as the great Vermeer used it in his own paintings.